 These beginner Deep Learning projects for students will help you kick start your learning path.
 You can also find some open source projects on Deep Learning for practice on Google.
 You may also be interested in Data Science projects for beginners.

-If you found this post useful, it would help you to refer back to this article by pinning the below image in your Pinterest Learning board.
+If you found this helpful post, it would help you to refer back to this article by pinning the below image on your Pinterest Learning board.

 * We sometimes use affiliate links in our content, meaning we’ll receive a commission when you buy something via links.
 This won’t cost you anything but it helps us to offset the costs of our editorial team and keeps this website alive.